-Ontario's electricity market is a hybrid market that includes a wholesale spot electricity market, as well as regulated prices for certain electricity consumers and long-term contracts for the purchase of power issued by the OPA.
-The Ontario Ministry of Energy, Northern Development and Mines takes a lead role in defining the electricity mix to be procured by the IESO/OPA, which has the mandate to undertake long-term planning for the electric system, to procure the electricity generation and to manage contracts for privately owned generation.
-The IESO is responsible for managing the Ontario wholesale market and for ensuring the reliability of the electric system in Ontario.
-As of January 2015, the OPA and the IESO merged into a single entity.
-The electricity sector is regulated by the Ontario Energy Board.
+Ontario's electricity market is a hybrid market that includes a wholesale spot electricity market as well as regulated prices for certain electricity consumers and long-term contracts for the purchase of power by the IESO.
+The IESO is the successor organization resulting from the merger of the former IESO and Ontario Power Authority in 2015.
+The Ontario Ministry of Energy, Northern Development and Mines supports the IESO in defining the electricity mix to be procured by the IESO.
+The IESO has the mandate to undertake long-term planning of the power system, to procure the electricity generation in that plan and to manage contracts for privately owned generation.
+The IESO is responsible for managing the Ontario wholesale market and for ensuring the reliability of the electricity system in Ontario.
+The province's electricity sector is regulated by the Ontario Energy Board.